How To Get Started With Digital Marketing Automation

 Marketing automation software helps you to automate the process of generating leads and nurturing them through to sales.

 A study by Hubspot shows that over 70% of small businesses fail to reach their target market.
-These businesses spent an average of $3,000 per month on marketing and still only received 10% of the leads they needed to achieve their goals.
+These businesses spent an average of $3,000 monthly on marketing and received only 10% of the leads they needed to achieve their goals.
 This means that most companies are throwing money away every year.

 But the problem is even worse for businesses that spend thousands of dollars on advertising.
 Regarding lead generation, marketing automation software allows you to generate more qualified leads and convert them into customers.